 The Gospel of Mark is not too long to be read at one sitting.
 As we begin reading the Gospel, a good start would be to set aside an hour and read the Gospel straight through.
 This is not a reading in detail, that will come next.
-At this stage, the aim is to pick up the story which the evangelist is telling: how does it unfold, who are the principal characters and how do they relate to Jesus?
+At this stage, we need to pick up the story which the evangelist is telling: how does it unfold and what are the important turning points?
+Who are the principal characters and how do they relate to Jesus?
 Try to keep your reading moving; it is the overall plot of the story that we are seeking at this stage.
-Greater accuracy or detail or depth can come later.
+This first read is the basis for detailed reading which will follow.

 If you are reading the Gospel in a group, it would be good if someone could read the Gospel aloud to the whole group (or take chapters by turns).
 Then, share your reactions afterwards.
 Done well, this will make a great impact.

-It would help too to have pen and paper handy and jot down what strikes you as you read or listen.
-Can you discern any major turning points in the story?
+It is important as well to have pen and paper handy and to jot down what strikes you as you read or listen.
+Can you find the major turning points in the story?
 Can you see any patterns emerging?
-Where does the Gospel end?
-What do you make of the ending?
+See how the various movements of Jesus are a good guide to the unfolding story.
+Where does the Gospel end - and what do you make of the ending?